Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 ##### Innate Spells

 When a [[5.
-Mechanics/Bestiary/Construct/Guardian Portrait (COS).md|guardian portrait]] attacks, the figure in the painting animates and moves as though alive (albeit in two dimensions).
+Mechanics/Bestiary/Construct/Guardian Portrait.md|guardian portrait]] attacks, the figure in the painting animates and moves as though alive (albeit in two dimensions).
 The guardian portrait has no effective melee attacks, but it has a repertoire of innate spells that it can cast.
 When it casts a spell, the figure painted on the canvas makes all the appropriate somatic gestures and verbal incantations for the spell.

 #### Strahd's Animated Armor